La Reforma: Juárez Presidency, 1858-1872

-The Plan of Tacubaya did not lead to a national reconciliation.
-Comonfort realized that he had helped trigger a civil war he began to back away from Zuloaga and the conservatives.
+The Plan of Tacubaya did not lead to national reconciliation.
+Comonfort realized that he had helped trigger a civil war, and he began to back away from Zuloaga and the conservatives.
 He resigned the presidency and left the country in January 1858, after which the constitutional presidency passed to the President of the Supreme Court, Benito Juárez.
-The Conservative government in the capital summoned a council of representatives that elected Zuloaga as president, and the states of Mexico proclaimed their loyalties to either Zuloaga or Juárez.
+The Conservative government in the capital summoned a council of representatives, which elected Zuloaga as president, and the states of Mexico proclaimed their loyalties to either Zuloaga or Juárez.